Strong Evidence that U.S. Special Operations Forces Massacred Civilians in Somalia

 The next day villagers spotted the drone hovering overhead again.
 Diblawe’s concerns grew.
 He returned to Sheegow for the third time, pleading to speak with the Americans.
 Again, Sheegow denied him.

 That would be Diblawe’s last plea for help.
-The next morning gunfire tore through his small village and Diblawe’s concerns that the farmers had been mistaken for Al Shabab were proven true.
+The next morning gunfire tore through his small village and Diblawe’s concerns that the farmers had been mistaken for Al Shabaab were proven true.

 AFTER GATHERING with roughly 20 other villagers to say the morning prayer on Friday, Diblawe had crawled back into his bed hoping to rest a bit more before starting his day.
 Less than 10 minutes later he heard the sound of gunfire and sprinted out of his bed to his doorstep, from which he saw his neighbor, Ali-waay, standing with his hands up and uniformed men in the distance.
 Diblawe immediately started running toward the forest behind his house.